Dakyu: Gameplay

 Dakyu was played both on foot and on horseback, but the equestrian version was more popular among the aristocracy and was thus better documented.
 Rules vary, but two main forms survive to the present day.
 Both involve two teams of riders (designated by the colours red and white) attempting to project a number of balls into a goal.
 This goal, originally a hoop placed on the ground, is now more commonly a circular hole on a wall.

-Kagemiryu style
+Kagamiryu style

-In Kagemiryu or Hachinohe style play, which dates from the eighteenth century, the teams are made up of four riders each.
+In Kagamiryu or Hachinohe style play, which dates from the eighteenth century, the teams are made up of four riders each.
 The players race to propel the 30 cm diameter balls of their colour into the four raised goals (two for each side), shooting from a preset distance of between 18 and 27 metres from the goal.
 A successful goal is signalled by percussion; drums for the white team, gongs for the red.
 The winning team is the first to get all of their balls into the goals.